dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/sidecar-health.md

       periodSeconds: 3
 ```

 In the above example, the `periodSeconds` field specifies that the kubelet should perform a liveness probe every 3 seconds.
 The `initialDelaySeconds` field tells the kubelet that it should wait 3 seconds before performing the first probe.
-To perform a probe, the kubelet sends an HTTP GET request to the server that is running in the container and listening on port 8080 in this example.
+To perform a probe, the kubelet sends an HTTP GET request to the server that is running in the container and listening on port 8080.
 If the handler for the server's `/healthz` path returns a success code, the kubelet considers the container to be alive and healthy.
 If the handler returns a failure code, the kubelet kills the container and restarts it.

 Any HTTP status code between 200 and 399 indicates success; any other status code indicates failure.